tcintern-032/Ai-Prompt-Playground/README.md

 - Add a "Clear History" button
 - Save prompt history using LocalStorage
 ## **Author**
-  Muhammad Zeeshan Haider, Fesh Graduate In Information Tecchnology From University Of Education Lahore Connect with me : [LinkedIn | GitHub]
+  Muhammad Zeeshan Haider, Fresh Graduate In Information Tecchnology From University Of Education Lahore
+         Connect with me : [LinkedIn | GitHub]